moeiniamir/compProj/README.md

 ```

 ## Multi-pass Lexical/Syntax/Semantic Analysis, IR Generation and Code Emission
 The compiler traverses source code and AST for multiple passes to perform lexical/syntax/semantic analysis, generate IR and emit MIPS assembly.
-The multi-pass analysis is implementated as `Program::BuildST()`, `Program::Check()` and `Program::Emit()` in `ast_stmt.cc`.
+The multi-pass analysis is implementated as `Program::BuildSymTable()`, `Program::Check()` and `Program::Emit()` in `ast_stmt.cc`.
 * Pass 0: Traverse source code and build AST
   * The scanner and parser traverse source code and build the AST
   * The compiler reports all lexical errors and syntax errors in this pass